 1. How long will my child keep their device?

-iPads (Grades K-2) and Chromebooks (Grades 3-12) will be requested back when an upgraded model becomes available or the student transfers out of the District.
+iPads (Grades K-2) and Chromebooks (Grades 3-12) will be requested back when an upgraded model becomes available, or the student transfers out of the District.
 Our typical life cycle for devices is to replace Chromebooks after 5 years of use, and iPads after 6 years of use.

 2. May students use a personal device (iPad, Chromebook, computer) in place of the District issued device?

 The District has the ability to share educational software with District owned iPads and Chromebooks that cannot be installed onto personal computers.
 As a result, similar to textbooks, all students will be issued a District issued iPad or Chromebook that they are expected to use.

-At this time, student passwords are not something that are customizable by a student; however, we do find that students pick-up on them very quickly.
+At this time, student passwords are not something that can be customized by a student; however, we do find that students pick-up on them very quickly.
 We’ve also integrated the username and passwords with Single-Sign On services from Google and Clever which drastically reduce the amount of times the password is needed.